 First, what separates Kona Coffee from others?

+If you are laying down Kona Coffee Money, you will need some information to get the most from your coffee.
 Believe it or not, while 100% Kona Coffee tastes amazing, it is not actually famous for its exact flavor profile.
 Imagine a Sour Cream and Onion potato chip for a second.
 That particular combination of salty and fatty with a hint of bitter/sour comprises the flavor of the chip and SC&O chips are indeed famous for the way that they taste.
 When it comes to Kona Coffee (or coffee) however, flavor profiles vary widely based on origin, roast level, processing method, harvesting practices, and even storage and shipping.
 You could visit five Kona Coffee farms side-by-side and each of their coffees would have differences noticeable to anyone who took the time to understand.
 Even at the same farm you could try 3 or 4 of their coffees and have one that tasted better to you than the others.
 Yet, if you were to examine those coffees more deeply, you might discover the characteristics that define them as being from Kona.

 - Location, Location, Location (The Terroir): The French use the word “Terroir” to define a geographic region with a multitude of factors (rainfall, soil, climate, etc…) that impart a particular set of characteristics to wine grapes, or in this case, to the coffee fruit.
 Kona Coffee grows only in a very limited section of the Big Island of Hawaii known as the Kona Coffee Belt.
 It is roughly 35 miles long, 1-2 miles wide with elevation ranging from 500 to 3,200 feet.
 If your coffee grows in this zone you can sell it as Kona Coffee, and if it doesn’t, you can’t.
 The meaning is that if you took a random tree out of the Kona Coffee Belt and put it anywhere else in the world, it wouldn’t taste the same.
 The Kona Coffee belt, with its slightly acidic, mineral-rich, well-drained volcanic soil, its 60+ inches of rain in spring and summer, its warm days and mild nights, it’s well defined sunny mornings and cloudy afternoons, create a coffee like no other.
 Add to that hand-picking at the peak of ripeness, sun drying of the coffee, and meticulous care during every step of the process and you have a coffee with low bitterness, bright mouth acidity, and an exceptional finish.
 Let’s look at these a bit more closely.